 How to Get to Kong Lor Cave

-Keep in mind that, because of Kong Lor’s relative isolation, the journey will take some time (1-4 days, depending on your mode of transport).
+Keep in mind that, because of Kong Lor Cave’s relative isolation, the journey will take some time (1-4 days, depending on your mode of transport).
 Either way, enjoy the journey!

 From All Points South

-Either way, stay flexible and plan for a very long 1-2 days of travel to arrive at Kong Lor.
+Either way, stay flexible and plan for a very long 1-2 days of travel to arrive at Kong Lor Cave.
 As always, your guesthouse can help you with arranging the transport you need.

 Use one of the “Local Methods” described above to get yourself to Thakhek.
 Rent a motorbike and set off on the adventure of a lifetime on the Thakhek Loop!

-You’ll want to first read our insider’s guide to motorbiking the Thakhek Loop (freshly updated for 2020) with everything you need to know for the journey!
+Read our Insider’s Guide to Motorbiking the Thakhek Loop (freshly updated for 2023) with everything you need to know for making the journey.

 Generally speaking, you’ll find adequate lodging if you just show up.
 It might not be your first choice, and it may lack some amenities you might be used to, but it’ll do the job for a night or two.